robo-technical-group/pxt-tutorials/falling-duck-js-1.md

 *   In the **Main** section, set the vertical acceleration of your hero sprite to **`100`**.
 The property is called **`ay`**.

 ~hint How do I do this?

-On an empty line in your code window, start typing the name of your variable, heroSprite.
+1. On an empty line in your code window, start typing the name of your variable, `heroSprite`.

-As you type, the autocomplete feature will show a list of variables to help you.
+1. As you type, the autocomplete feature will show a list of variables to help you.

-Finish typing the variable name, or press TAB on your keyboard to have autocomplete finish the typing for you.
+1. Finish typing the variable name, or press **TAB** on your keyboard to have autocomplete finish the typing for you.

-After entering the variable name, press the dot/period key "." and autocomplete will show a list of properties for that variable.
+1. After entering the variable name, press the **dot/period key** "." and autocomplete will show a list of properties for that variable.
 Start typing, or select from the menu.
 (Use the arrow keys or your mouse to select an item.)
-Press TAB again to have autocomplete finish the typing for you.
+Press **TAB** again to have autocomplete finish the typing for you.

 Want to get the autocomplete menu out of your way?
-Press ESC on your keyboard to dismiss the autocomplete menu.
+Press **ESC** on your keyboard to dismiss the autocomplete menu.

 Still need help?
-As always, you can use the help (light bulb) at the bottom of the page to see the code that you're creating. hint~
+As always, you can use the help (light bulb) at the bottom of the page to see the code that you're creating.

+hint~

 Restart the simulator.